cjoster/your-first-kubernetes-app/01-Working-With-Git/README.md

 ## MacOS

 On a Mac, you have several options.
-You can use the `xcode` tools version of it, which is distrubuted and maintained by Apple, or, if you have [Homebrew](https://docs.brew.sh/Installation) installed, you can use `brew` to install a likely newer version of `git` using that (homebrew requires the `xcode` tools, so you'll have to do the next step either way:
+You can use the `xcode` tools version of it, which is distributed and maintained by Apple, or, if you have [Homebrew](https://docs.brew.sh/Installation) installed, you can use `brew` to install a likely newer version of `git` using that (homebrew requires the `xcode` tools, so you'll have to do the next step either way: